wisnia74/openrct2-typescript-mod-template/README.md

 If you've added a new mod folder to `plugin`, and the OpenRCT2 didn't seem like it registered it (and you had a running park), just load the save/start a new park, so OpenRCT2 loads the mods again.
 Now when you overwrite them during development, there shouldn't be any problems with hot reload noticing file changes.

 Don't touch `app.js`.
-Its existence makes Nodemon happy, and Nodemon is what watches your files for changes & fires off new dev builds for hot reloading.
+Its existence makes Nodemon happy.

+Nodemon is what watches your files for changes & fires off new dev builds for hot reloading.
 Furthermore, it's used for resolving root directory of the project - that's used, for example, in init script.

 Nodemon will watch all the files in `./src/` directory.
 You can also freely create classes, modules, import them in your mod files.